A recognition principle for iterated suspensions as coalgebras over the little cubes operad

-There is an obvious canonical identification between little $n$-cubes and $n$-rectangles contained in $I^n$ that do not reduce to a single point.
-The cubical support of a fixed map $f:\mathcal C_n(1)\to X$ is therefore the $n$-rectangle
+There is an identification between little $n$-cubes and $n$-rectangles contained in $I^n$ that do not either reduce to a single point or alternatively have at least one side-length equal to 0.
+For a fixed map $f:\mathcal C_n(1)\to X$, we have the $n$-rectangle

 where for each $i=1,...,n$